chrisbloom7/dotfiles/README.md

 >
 > Also note that this process probably cannot run unattended - you'll likely be prompted for your password several times.

+> [!WARNING]
+> As of this writing, `mackup` [does not work on MacOS 14
+> (Sonoma)][mackup-sonoma] due to changes in the way the OS handles file
+> permissions.
+Using it could result in data loss.
+There is a
+> [workaround][workaround] that some folks have found success with, but you
+> should be aware of the risks before proceeding.
+You can always skip the
+> `mackup` steps if you're not comfortable with the risk.
+>
+> Secondly, if you do choose to use `mackup`, I would strongly recommend using a
+> [storage provider][storages] that supports versioning, i.e. not iCloud, in
+> case you need to recover from a bad `mackup backup` or `mackup restore`.

 ### 1. Backup your data

 If you're migrating from an existing Mac, you should first make sure to backup all of your existing data.
 Go through the checklist below to make sure you didn't forget anything before you migrate.